seanreed1111/sql-recipes/recipes.md

 | Henry |   911 |
 | Suzi |    893 |
 +-------+------------+
-But this doesn’t work if you want to select only the row for the driver with the most miles: mysql> SELECT name, SUM(miles)
+But this doesn’t work if you want to SELECT only the row for the driver with the most miles: mysql> SELECT name, SUM(miles)
 -> FROM driver_log
 -> GROUP BY name
 -> HAVING SUM(miles) = MAX(SUM(miles));
-ERROR 1111 (HY000): Invalid use of group function Instead, order the rows with the largest SUM( ) values first, and use LIMIT to select the first row: mysql> SELECT name, SUM(miles) AS 'total miles'
+ERROR 1111 (HY000): Invalid use of group function Instead, order the rows with the largest SUM( ) values first, and use LIMIT to SELECT the first row: mysql> SELECT name, SUM(miles) AS 'total miles'
 -> FROM driver_log
 -> GROUP BY name